 CEOS is an international body uniquely capable of coordinating the broad spectrum of space-based Earth observation activities.
-CEOS participants include government organizations that develop and operate civil Earth observation satellites (Members) and other coordinating groups and scientific or governmental organizations that support CEOS's mission (Associates).
-Since CEOS's inception, the number of Members and Associates, collectively referred to as CEOS "Agencies," has grown to include nearly all civil space-based Earth observation agencies, together with associated key user organizations.
+CEOS participants include government organizations that develop and operate civil Earth observation satellites (Members) and other coordinating groups and scientific or governmental organizations that support CEOS mission (Associates).
+Since the inception of CEOS, the number of Members and Associates, collectively referred to as CEOS "Agencies," has grown to include nearly all civil space-based Earth observation agencies, together with associated key user organizations.
 CEOS operates on a best-effort basis using consensus-based decision-making processes, and its Agencies possess varying capabilities, areas of expertise, and resource levels.
 CEOS Agencies are mindful of the CEOS scope and desire to provide and share high-quality data, as well as information tools, to an expanding global user community on a full and open basis, and in accordance with the principles of Data Democracy as enunciated by CEOS at its 2010 Plenary in Rio de Janeiro.
-Satellite data requirements relating to societal benefits, global climate change, and sustainable development are collected and conveyed in connection with relationships established with CEOS by key user groups including, but not limited to: GEO, the Global Climate Observing System (GCOS), the United Nations Framework Convention on Climate Change (UNFCCC), and the United Nations International Strategy for Disaster Reduction (UNISDR).
-CEOS, through its internal mechanisms including Working Groups and Virtual Constellations, works to achieve compatibility and complementarity of data products, services, applications and policies.
+Satellite data requirements relating to societal benefits, global climate change, and sustainable development are collected and conveyed in connection with relationships established with CEOS by key user groups including, but not limited to: the Group on Earth Observations (GEO), the Global Climate Observing System (GCOS), the United Nations Framework Convention on Climate Change (UNFCCC), the United Nations Office for Disaster Risk Reduction (UNDRR).
+CEOS, through its internal mechanisms including Working Groups and Virtual Constellations, works to achieve compatibility and complementarity of data products, services, applications, and policies.